Wiki-TabNER: Integrating Named Entity Recognition into Wikipedia Tables: Introduction

-Even though NER is a long-standing problem in the NLP community, this problem so far there is no common benchmark for evaluating NER in tables.
+Even though NER is a long-standing problem in the NLP community, this problem so far has not been observed within tables.
+NER in a single table cell is fundamentally similar to natural language NER; however this assumption only holds if the task is considered independently of other cells in the same table.
+The challenge lies in correctly interpreting the relationships between a table's schema, it's rows and columns and the content within the cells.
 Table NER can be defined as follows: Identify all entity mentions in a cell and classify each entity into a semantic type.
-In this paper we extend the idea of table NER to any relational table, not only industrial tables as in \cite{koleva2022named}.
-We first show the limited applicability of the one entity per cell assumption, then we present the new benchmark dataset Wiki-TabNER, which addresses the task of NER in tables and EL.
-Following the trend of increasingly using LLMs for solving various tabular problems \cite{tablellama, tablegptHeng, TableGPTZha}, we also propose an evaluation framework for in-context learning of LLMs on the Wiki-TabNER dataset.
-We explore the capabilities of these models for NER in tables, by conducting experiments in zero, one and few shot settings.
+In this paper we extend the idea of table NER to any relational table, not only to industrial tables as in \cite{koleva2022named}.
+We first show the difference to the existing datasets, then we present the construction of the new benchmark dataset Wiki-TabNER.
+Following the trend of increasingly using LLMs for solving various tabular problems \cite{tablegptHeng, TableGPTZha, tablellama}, we also propose an evaluation framework for in-context learning of LLMs on the Wiki-TabNER dataset.
+We explore the capabilities of these models for NER in tables by conducting experiments in zero, one and few shot settings.
 To the best of our knowledge, this is the first work to propose a benchmark dataset with multi-entity cells which is closer to real-world use cases.
-The contributions of this paper are: \begin{itemize} \item We expose a limitation in the current dataset for evaluating the EL task and provide evidence to support the necessity to discard simplifications of the tables.

-\item We construct a new benchmark dataset Wiki-TabNER for evaluating EL and NER in tables.
-This dataset serves as a basis for our evaluation and is proposed as a more challenging benchmark to the community.

-\item Finally, we present an evaluation framework where we evaluate the performance of recent LLMs on this task.
-We make the proposed dataset and the evaluation framework publicly available.\footnote{The dataset and the code will be available at \url{https://github.com/table-interpretation/wiki_table_NER}}
+We release the proposed dataset, alongside guidance for usage and the evaluation framework for LLMs online\footnote{\url{https://github.com/table-interpretation/wiki_table_NER}}.